 - a.
-In the appropriate fields, enter both a descriptive location and the station to station extents. - b.
-Input the measured length, width and depth to calculate a volume. - c.
-For additional areas or additional locations, with different dimensions, select the 'New Row' button.

-2. Calculated Quantity Option.
+Input the measured length, width, and depth to calculate a volume. - b.
+For additional areas or additional locations, with different dimensions, select the 'New' button to create a new row for the selected pay item. - 3.
+Calculated Quantity Option.

-This option will allow the input of quantities calculated outside of the template (i.e. spreadsheet, hand calculations, etc.), and can be used for progressive payments or for documenting the final quantity of areas.
-Typically this option will be used for areas involving multiple dimensions, irregular shapes, etc.
+This option will allow the input of quantities calculated by either the Average End Area Method or the Surface to Surface Method, and can be used for progressive payments or for documenting the final quantity of volumes for all earthwork related pay items.